 What makes a productive home office?

-We all wish a productive workspace was as easy as plugging a laptop into a free outlet, logging into Slack and going about your day -- but for most of us, a streamlined workspace involves a little more planning and preparation.
+We all wish a productive workspace was as easy as plugging a laptop into a free outlet, logging into Slack, and going about your day - but for most of us, a streamlined workspace involves a little more planning and preparation.

 If you work mainly online, for example, you likely won’t need to set up a printer or color-code your highlighters and other writing utensils, but you may benefit from wireless charging zones and a visually appealing background for Zoom calls.
-It’s all about being honest about how you work and optimizing your space so that your day-to-day operations can be executed as smoothly and seamlessly as possible.
+It’s all about being honest about how you work and optimize your space so that your day-to-day operations can be executed as smoothly and seamlessly as possible.

 Below, we’re rounding up a bunch of home office organization ideas that will help you achieve that dreamy workspace that is both stylish and productive.
 Whether you’ve set up a home office in a roomy basement, a spare bedroom, or you’re still posted up in the dining room, these smart ideas will make working from home a lot less hectic and much more harmonious.